-Standard Bank Group is the largest African banking group by assets offering a full range of banking and related financial services.
+A. Standard Bank Group is the largest African banking group by assets, with a market cap of approximately R318 billion (USD23 billion) at 30 June 2019, offering a range of banking and related financial services across sub-Saharan Africa.

 We subscribe to the Code of Banking Practice, a set of principles governing banking in South Africa and ensuring the highest standards of professionalism, integrity and fairness.